Living Goods

 IMPACT

-In 2014, a randomized controlled trial in Uganda showed that Living Goods-supported community health workers reduced under-5 mortality by 27% and stunting by 7%, all for less than $2 per person annually.
+In 2013, a randomized controlled trial (RCT) in Uganda showed that Living Goods-supported CHWs reduced under-five mortality by 27% and stunting by 7%, all for less than $2 per person annually.
+Preliminary results from a second RCT demonstrate a 30% reduction in under-five mortality and a 27% reduction in infant mortality.